15 Hard-Knock Facts About Annie

 3. JOHN HUSTON WAS HIRED TO DIRECT BECAUSE OF HIS SIMILARITIES TO DADDY WARBUCKS.

 If you wanted darkness, grit, and intrigue in your film, you got John Huston to direct it.
-The Maltese Falcon, The Treasure of the Sierra Madre, The African Queen, Beat the Devil, and...
+The Maltese Falcon, The Treasure of the Sierra Madre, The African Queen, Beat the Devil, ...
 Annie?
 Huston was an odd choice, but producer Stark insisted.
-To stark, the gruff, eccentric billionaire who shouts, “I love money, I love capitalism!
-I do not and will not ever love children!” was embodied by the grizzled 76 year old director.
-(Of course there is also the rumor that Huston only agreed to do such a far flung project because he was desperate for money.)
+To Stark, the grizzled, then-76-year-old director was the embodiment of Daddy Warbucks, the gruff billionaire who shouts, “I love money, I love capitalism!
+I do not and will not ever love children!”
+(Of course there is also the rumor that Huston only agreed to do such a far-flung project because he was desperate for money.)

 After primary shooting, Carol Burnett underwent surgery to correct her overbite and align her jaw.
 When she was called back to re-shoot “Easy Street,” she had a new face.
 As quoted in the Chicago Tribune, she told her director about her concerns.
-"Mr. Huston," she remembers saying, "Two months ago, when I went into the closet, I didn't have a chin."
+"Mr. Huston," she remembered saying, "Two months ago, when I went into the closet, I didn't have a chin."

 "Dear," he responded, "just come out looking determined."